 If your family member or spouse is truly an employee or partner in the business—if they have real business responsibilities, and this isn’t just a paper transaction—then the IRS will view you and your business differently in the following ways:

 For the most part, regardless of who you hire and what kind of business you own, you’ll still need to continue to pay most employment taxes, even if that person is your spouse or child.
-Employment taxes include federal income tax withholding, and Social Security taxes and Medicare taxes (the latter two are known as FICA taxes).
+Employment taxes include federal income tax withholding, and FICA (which includes Social Security taxes and Medicare taxes).

 If you’re the owner of a sole proprietorship and you want to employ your husband or wife in your venture, their wages are subject to typical employment taxes, except for FUTA.